Fr4gorSoftware/SecScanQR/README.md

 # Features

-  - Scanning QR-Codes
+  - Scan QR-Codes, Barcodes and many more formats
   - Scanned QR-Codes can be shared with friends and do a web search with the information from the QR-Code
-  - Generating QR-Codes
+  - Generate QR-Codes, Barcodes and many more formats
   - History

 # Upcoming Features